- Intense black pigment

 Some links to purchase are affiliate.

 I know we’ve all been there, mixing two or three mascaras, plus a lash primer to get our desired look.
 Well, Kaja Beauty solved that by creating the Kaja Mascara Trio that features three products that magnetize together to for easy storage.
 It features a clear primer/brow gel, volumizing mascara, and a lengthening mascara for endless lash (and brow!) looks.
 Who doesn’t love convenience?!
 Multitasking products are increasingly popular in beauty over the last few years.
-Let’s see how this multitasking Kaja Wink Lash Mascara can do.
+Let’s review how this multitasking Kaja Wink Lash Mascara can do.
 (I’ve got to be honest, I’m a bit skeptical.)

 Quick Rating Rundown